Genealogy + Names Research

 You may search records directly by state, county, and meeting using the right panel on the page.
 We've noticed some mislabeling and errors in Ancestry's databases, so feel free to contact us with a specific question if you can't find what you are looking for or suspect a volume may be misidentified on Ancestry.

-The records of New York and New England Yearly Meetings are not yet online, but the is an online name index for New York Yearly Meeting created by our friend Jim Hazard.
+The records of New York and New England Yearly Meetings are not online, but there is an online name index for New York Yearly Meeting created by our friend Jim Hazard.

 Some of the words that Quakers used in their records are unique to Friends and can be confusing.
 Interpreting Quaker dates before 1752 can also be difficult.
 Please consult our Friendly Glossary and guide to the Quaker Calendar for help.